torvista/Zen-Cart_CEON-URI-Mapping/README.md

 1. [Zen Cart Versions 1.3.0 - 1.3.8 Only] Enable Canonical URI Support.

-1. In the Admin, Browse to Modules > URI Mapping Config to auto- install the database tables.
+1. In the Admin, Browse to Modules > URI Mapping Config to auto-install the database tables.

 1. Browse to Ceon URI Mapping (SEO) Config->Installation Check->Installation Check->Click here to go to the Ceon URI Mapping Installation Check page.
 You should get a "Congratulations" Message...if not, sorry, you'll have to read the error message and figure it out.